quanterall/HaskellMaterials/basics/10-has-constraints.md

 data SqlConnection
 ```

-3. Read the extra chapter on [optics](./extras/optics.md) and make your `HasSqlConnection` type
+3. Read the chapter on [optics](./13-optics.md) and make your `HasSqlConnection` type class use a
-   class use a lens for accessing the SQL connection instead.
-Try using the `view` function for a
+   lens for accessing the SQL connection instead.
+Try using the `view` function for a function that
-   function that needs to get the SQL connection.
+   needs to get the SQL connection.